Donrwalsh/Angular/README.md

 Angular only binds to *public* component properties.

 ### Questions
-[] Module 4, services importing services. . .
+- [ ] Module 4, services importing services. . .
 This reminds me of challenges facing Bad-Guy, what's the best practice here?
 As a potential lead, an aside refers to this as a "service-in-service" scenario.

+### Tasks
+- [ ] How about getting this basic tutorial app deployed by the jenkins-pi?